Darokahn/myProgrammingLanguage/strongIdeas/references.md

 - `seq[T]` = `mut plural[] indirect addr[int]`
 - `arr[n, T]` = `immut plural[n] embedded addr[T]`

+The default for each qualifier is `mut`, `singular`, and `dynamic`.
+This makes `addr[T]` technically sugar for reassignable singular references, but only because of the defaults.

-The 5 non-sugared address types would be accessible to the programmer, but the language would recommend using the core 3 sugared ones.
+The 4 non-sugared address types would be accessible to the programmer, but the language would recommend using the core 4 sugared ones.

 ## Special Cases and Edge Cases

+By covering every corner of a 2x2x2 matrix, this system encounters a little bit of "you can do that, but why?"
+I generally find this acceptable, and at the very worst, a compiler warning can flag usages that probably shouldn't happen.

 ### `mut embedded`

-The `mut embedded` combination is generally nonsense as we don't ever really want to leave a stack allocation behind by reassigning the variable that points to it, but I don't want to take away the freedom.
+The `mut embedded` combination is generally nonsense as we would rarely want to leave a stack allocation behind by reassigning the variable that points to it, but I don't want to take away the freedom.
 It allows walkable stack arrays without declaring a new pointer that aliases the stack allocation, and maybe some other tricks.

 ### Plural with Bounds